jimlind/filmlinkd/README.md

 The source code for this bot is made available for you to take a peak under the hood and see how it all runs.
 Everything here is released as AGPLv3 so if you want to use or modify this project then the source code for your entire project must similarly be released.
-Likely you don't want this source code anyway as it is heavily dependent on gaining access to the Letterboxd API (this is becoming increasingly difficult) and running the on the GCP infrastructure (not everybody's favorite choice).
+Likely you don't want this source code anyway as it is heavily dependent on gaining access to the Letterboxd API (that is becoming increasingly difficult) and running on the GCP infrastructure (not everybody's favorite choice).

 If you find the bot valuable to the community you have created on your servers please consider subscribing to the [Filmlinkd Patreon](https://www.patreon.com/filmlinkd) or making a one time donation on